top of page

 Before engaging a designer, it can be difficult to see the potential in a space.
 A pre-war apartment with uneven floors, a brownstone with layers of paint over original moldings, or a dated kitchen can feel restrictive.
 The possibilities are there, but they are not always immediately apparent.

 In many cases, involvement begins even before a property is purchased.
 Early walkthroughs allow the space to be understood: what can be updated, what can be adapted, and how existing elements can inform the design.
 These observations bring clarity to a room that may initially feel purposeless.
-Through this process, the home’s architecture begins to reveal how it can support a calm and intentional way of living, and clients gain a greater sense of what their home can become.
+Through this process, the home’s architecture begins to reveal how it can support a calm and intentional way of living.
+Clients gain a greater sense of what their home can become.

 What to Look For When Hiring an Interior Designer in Brooklyn and Manhattan